fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 * Install a bootstrap package to gain full control over the setup experience by installing tools like Puppet, Munki, DEP notify, custom scrips, and more.

+In addition to the customization above, Fleet automatically installs the fleetd agent during first-time macOS setup.
+This agent is responsible for reporting host vitals to Fleet and presenting Fleet Desktop to the end user.

 ## End user authentication

 > This feature is currently in development.